oze4/material-table-core/.github/DemoDocumentation.md

 ## Mark Issue as Resolved

  - On the `material-table` issue that you want to mark as resolved, just comment `/mtc::resolved` and we will pick up on that
- - Keep in mind you'll need to re-run [this](#to-update-issue-tracker) script and submit a PR for those changes to show up within the GUI
+ - Keep in mind you'll need to re-run `npm run update:issue:tracker` for the issue tracker to pick up on these changes
+ - Then you'll need to run `npm run build:demo` to add those changed to the bundle
+ - Finally, submit a PR so changes go live

 # For your changes to show up in the GUI